Karta775/no_file_limit/README.md

   - [ ] [Low priority] Clean up the Glue struct 📖
   - [ ] [Low priority] Think of a better name
 - [ ] Fix the poor error handling 🧑‍💻📖
-- [ ] Make a decent CLI/TUI experience 🧑‍💻
+- [x] Make a decent CLI/TUI experience
-  - [x] Use a crate like indicatif to show progress 🧑‍💻
+  - [x] Use a crate like indicatif to show progress
   - [x] Offer an interactive mode if no flags are set
 - [ ] Make a nice GUI